Today Lisa chats with the disturbing Deb Biancotti on running.

 I’m just finishing up facilitating an online course for the Australian Writer’s Marketplace, Science Fiction Short Story.

-The course was designed by one of Australia’s most successful authors of science fiction, fantasy and horror, Lee Battersby, and takes you on a journey through the fantastic art of the
+The course was designed by one of Australia’s most successful authors of science fiction, fantasy and horror, Lee Battersby, and takes you on a journey through the fantastic art of the science

 We’re back – sorry for the break in transmission.